Time to brush up

 Maintaining proper oral health matters more than just keeping a sparkling smile – it’s also important for good overall health.
 That is especially true for children, as decay in baby teeth can lead to speech problems, oral infections and damaged adult teeth, according to the Centers for Disease Control and Prevention (CDC).

-February is National Children’s Dental Health MonthOpens a new window, a reminder that proper dental health habits should start early for young people nationwide.
+February is National Children’s Dental Health Month, a reminder that proper dental health habits should start early for young people nationwide.